Safe, holistic and accessible care for Aboriginal people.

 Aboriginal Health services by community

 Services provided in partnership with Fraser Health may include primary care, mental health and addictions support, chronic disease prevention workshops, fall and injury prevention program, dental care services and health education.

-Aboriginal patient navigators support patients in the hospital and community
+Aboriginal patient navigators and liaisons

 Aboriginal health nurse practitioners provide safe, holistic and accessible primary care for Aboriginal people of all ages.
 Two nurse practitioner positions have been created to provide culturally appropriate primary care to Aboriginal people.
 One serves the Seabird Island and neighboring First Nations communities, while the other serves an urban Aboriginal community at Kla-how-eya in Surrey.